 Q:I haven’t received notification that I was selected for the eligibility audit; should I send in my eligibility verification forms now?

-No. Only submit the Eligibility Verification Forms if it is specifically requested by the National Board.
+If you had three years of successful teaching when you began your National Board Candidacy, you will only submit the Eligibility Verification Forms if it is specifically requested by the National Board.

 Q:I teach overseas.
 Am I eligible to apply?